Program overview

 Career Options

-Graduates of the Graduate Certificate in Human Resources Management can pursue various career paths in Canada, including:
+Graduates of the Human Resources Management program can pursue a variety of career paths in Canada, including:

-• Compensation and Benefits Analyst: Analyze and manage employee compensation structures and benefits programs.
+• Compensation and Benefits Analyst: Analyzes and develops compensation structures and benefits programs to attract and retain employees.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.